Data Protection and Privacy

 Under data protection law, individuals have a right to be informed about how the school uses any personal data that we hold about them.
 We comply with this right by providing ‘privacy notices’ (sometimes called ‘fair processing notices’) to individuals where we are processing their personal data.
 This privacy notice explains how we collect, store and use personal data about pupils.

 We, Great and Little Shelford C of E (A) Primary School, are the ‘data controller’ for the purposes of data protection law.
-Our data protection officer is Ian Hoare (ICT Service). (see ‘Contact us’ below).
+Our data protection officer is Donna Flynn (ICT Service). (see ‘Contact us’ below).

 The personal data we hold